Encryption Reading Time: 10 minutes

 4. Message Authentication Code (MAC) Algorithm

 The MAC is a section of information sent along to authenticate the client.
 The MAC algorithm is the algorithm used to encrypt the MAC.
 The server compares the MAC received and the MAC they calculate to ensure they match.
-Normally a Cyclic Redundancy Check algorithm, or CRC, is used with a MAC to check for damaged portions of the message, but a CRC cannot protect against intentional changes to the MAC.
+Normally, a Cyclic Redundancy Check algorithm, or CRC, is used with an MAC to check for damaged portions of the message, but a CRC cannot protect against intentional changes to the MAC.

 An example of a version 1.2 cipher suite naming is TLS_DHE_RSA_AES256_SHA256.
 The first portion, TLS, specifies what the cipher suite is used for.
 TLS is the most common reason used for cipher suites.
 The second algorithm name, DHE, is the key exchange algorithm used.
 RSA is the authentication algorithm, AES256 is the bulk data encryption algorithm, and SHA256 is the MAC algorithm.